sinae99/Daily-SPL-Basics/README.md

 | timechart span=1m count by src_ip
 | where count > 10
 ```
-we also have other scans like SYN, ARP, SV and ... scans.
+there is also other scans like SYN, ARP, SV and ... scans.

 --------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Windows BruteForce Attack
-just some rules to detect any foolish try
+to detect any foolish try
 #### By Number of Attempts
 ```
 index="your windows index name" host IN ("your DC") EventCode=4625